 Thinking about it this way often helps takes the pressure off the process.
 It takes the sales out of sales and just lets you be you: A genuine, authentic business owner who wants to help the right people get more fit.

-What that being said, the reality is you DO need to make sales for your business to prosper.
-Alas, here are 7 sales tips—learned from MadLab sales guru Greg Mack, a larger than life character—the type of person you just want to be around—who happens to understand people well.
+With that being said, the reality is you DO need to make sales for your business to prosper.
+Alas, here are 7 sales tips—learned from Madlab sales guru Greg Mack, a larger-than-life character—the type of person you just want to be around—who happens to understand people well.
 That’s what makes him a great salesman, of course.

-This means asking questions, questions and more questions about the prospect, as opposed to providing them stock information about what you do.
+This means asking questions, questions, and more questions about the prospect instead of providing them stock information about what you do.